 Management fees and other revenue consist of property management fees, platform fees, call center fees, acquisition fees, and a portion of tenant warranty protection or tenant insurance proceeds that the Company earns for managing and operating its unconsolidated real estate ventures.

 For acquisition fees, the Company provides sourcing, underwriting and administration services to the unconsolidated real estate ventures.
 The 2016 Joint Venture paid the Company a $4.1 million acquisition fee equal to 0.65% of the gross capitalization (including debt and equity) of the original 66-property 2016 Joint Venture portfolio (the "Initial 2016 JV Portfolio") in 2016, at the time of the Initial 2016 JV Portfolio acquisition.
-The 2018 Joint Venture paid the Company a $4.0 million acquisition fee related to the original 103-property 2018 Joint Venture portfolio (the "Initial 2018 JV Portfolio") during the three months ended September 30, 2018, at the time of the Initial 2018 JV Portfolio acquisition.
+The 2018 Joint Venture paid the Company a $4.0 million acquisition fee related to the initial acquisition of properties by the 2018 Joint Venture (the "Initial 2018 JV Portfolio") in 2018, at the time of the Initial 2018 JV Portfolio acquisition.
 These fees are refundable to the unconsolidated real estate ventures, on a prorated basis, if the Company is removed as the managing member during the initial four year life of the unconsolidated real estate ventures and as such, the Company's performance obligation for these acquisition fees are satisfied over a four year period.
-As of September 30, 2018 and December 31, 2017, the Company had deferred revenue related to the acquisition fees of $5.0 million and $2.8 million, respectively.
+As of June 30, 2019 and December 31, 2018, the Company had deferred revenue related to the acquisition fees of $3.7 million and $4.6 million, respectively.

 The Company also earns acquisition fees for properties acquired by the unconsolidated real estate ventures subsequent to the Initial 2016 JV Portfolio and the Initial 2018 JV Portfolio.
-These fees are based on a percentage of the gross capitalization of the acquired assets determined by the members of the 2016 Joint Venture and the 2018 Joint Venture, and are generally earned when the unconsolidated real estate ventures obtain title and control of the acquired property.
-During the three months ended September 30, 2018 and 2017, the Company recognized acquisition fees of $0.5 million and $0.2 million, respectively, and during the nine months ended September 30, 2018 and 2017, the Company recognized acquisition fees of $1.1 million and $1.1 million, respectively.
+These fees are based on a percentage of the gross capitalization of the acquired assets determined by the members of the 2016 Joint Venture and the 2018 Joint Venture, and are generally earned when the unconsolidated real estate ventures obtain title and control of an acquired property.
+During the three months ended June 30, 2019 and 2018, the Company recognized acquisition fees of $0.5 million and $0.3 million, respectively, and during the six months ended June 30, 2019 and 2018, the Company recognized acquisition fees of $1.0 million and $0.6 million, respectively.

 An affiliate of the Company facilitates tenant warranty protection or tenant insurance programs for tenants of the properties in the unconsolidated real estate ventures in exchange for 50% of all proceeds from such programs at each unconsolidated real estate venture property.
-During the three months ended September 30, 2018 and 2017, the Company recognized $0.7 million and $0.4 million, respectively, of revenue related to these activities and during the nine months ended September 30, 2018 and 2017, the Company recognized $1.7 million and $1.4 million, respectively, of revenue related to these activities.
+During the three months ended June 30, 2019 and 2018, the Company recognized $1.2 million and $0.5 million, respectively, of revenue related to these activities and during the six months ended June 30, 2019 and 2018, the Company recognized $2.4 million and $1.0 million, respectively, of revenue related to these activities.

 Gain on sale of self storage properties